 for the failure and try to resolve it.

+Role Play: Sprint Retrospective

 At the end of the course

-Team member refuses to accept when Product Owner rejects a Product Backlog Item:
+Do a retrospective of the preceding sprint.
+Discuss what went well and what did not.
+Identify improvements.
 (As would be done at the end of a Scrum)

 This is the last part of the role-plays.
 If time is available after this, we move to practical aspects of Scrum.